 There are a few other hot springs in Colorado that we haven’t visited yet.
 However, we will update this article when we do.
 Those hot springs are:

-- Desert Reef Hot Springs.
+Desert Reef Hot Springs.
 The Desert Reef Hot Springs near the Royal Gorge is another clothing optional hot springs resort.
-The 40,000 galloon hot springs pool is the one Front Range hot springs and features beautiful views of the Rocky Mountains.
+The 40,000 gallon hot springs pool is the one Front Range hot springs and features beautiful views of the Rocky Mountains.

-- Joyful Journey Hot Springs Spa.
-Located in the heart of the San Luis Valley and surrounded by the Sangre De Criso Mountains, Joyful Journey Hot Spings has several pools ranging from 98 to 108 degrees.
+Joyful Journey Hot Springs Spa.
+Located in the heart of the San Luis Valley and surrounded by the Sangre De Criso Mountains, Joyful Journey Hot Springs has several pools ranging from 98 to 108 degrees.

 Etiquette for Visiting a Hot Springs